homebridge/homebridge-config-ui-x/README.md

 Replace <b>/var/log/homebridge.stdout.log</b> with the path to your Homebridge output log.<br />
 Replace <b>/var/log/homebridge.stderr.log</b> with the path to your Homebridge error log.<br />
-Replace <b>/usr/local/bin/supervisorctl restart homebridge</b> with the command you use to restart Homebridge.
+Replace <b>/usr/local/bin/supervisorctl restart homebridge</b> with the command you use to restart Homebridge.<br />
 Replace <b>/sys/class/thermal/thermal_zone0/temp</b> with the command you use to check the CPU Temperature.

 ### For Systemd